cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/sessions.md

 In case you are using network hotsync to sync the virtual device with Palm Desktop this setting will conflict with the desktop.
 Turn it off by unchecking "Manage hotsync name".

-### Save
+### Export

-Saving a session exports a session snapshot.
+Exports a session lets you save a snapshot to disk.

 ### Reset